ChronoFare/Music_Therapy_FYP/Research.md

 ### Benefits of video game rehabilitation and Virtual Reality (VR) therapy
 Research shows that "VR-based rehabilitation combined with conventional occupational therapy (COT) may improve the upper extremity functions and decrease caregiver burden among children with CP" [1].
 Moreover, benefits include increasing interactivity and motivation [1].
 Game based therapy is also time efficient, low cost, easy to implement anf clinically effective [2].

 Games can be categorized to the patients needed area of treatment within the upper extremities region; categories can include coordination and timing.
-Based on the patient's progress, the OT can customise the difficulty level [1].
+Based on the patient's progress, the occupational therapists (OT) can customise the difficulty level [1].
 This allows moderation of the complexity of the movements required.

 ### Chosen Assessment Test for M-TAG